FreeDSx/LDAP/docs/Server/Access-Control.md

 - A custom schema must carry the extension.
 Supplying your own `userPassword` definition through a schema source without it silently drops the protection.

-A replica needs to read confidential attributes in order to replicate them, so `AclRules::withReplicaGrants()` includes that grant along with the sync control.
+Replication is not affected.
+A content sync ships every visible entry whole, so a replica receives confidential attributes without a grant for them.
+See [Replication](Replication.md#access-control).

 ## Control Rules